muratk3n/thirdwave/en/tweets/2019/week28.md

-"This needs to be a people's revolution", etc. Bernie does say these things but let's not forget this is coming from a leftist who's been pushed outside the system for 40 years.
+"This needs to be a people's revolution", etc. Bernie does say these things but let's not forget this is coming from a leftist who's been pushed outside the system for decades.
 He is worried "what will happen to this movement if I wasn't around as a leader?".
 He is worried the left being overrun by the right again.

-But personally I don't think a repeat of post-Berlin Wall situation is possible; There was a euphoria, the victory, an evil empire gone, these things are unlikely to repeat near-to-mid future.
+But personally I don't think a repeat of post-Berlin Wall situation is possible; That euphoria, with a sense of victory, an evil empire gone, these things are unlikely to be repeated near-to-mid future.
 The left is here to stay.

 I'd worry more about Dems being corrupted past the point of no-return, failing to provide a home for left thereby creating a vacuum in the